10 Reasons You’ll Love the Louisiana Children’s Museum

 • The Fog Sculpture

-• Uncle Bo’s Sensory Garden
+• Uncle Bo’s Sensory Gardens

 • A cistern and tunnel where kids can splash after a rainy day